If you are a military affiliated student planning to use your VA education benefits at MiraCosta College, you will

 4. Submit the Military Priority Enrollment Request Form (veterans and active duty only) to Admissions & Records.

 - A DD-214 or military ID will need to be submitted via email to Admissions & Records (email@example.com) along with the Military Priority Enrollment Request Form.

 Step 5 - Complete Matriculation

 - To be eligible for priority registration (active duty and veterans only), you must complete matriculation.
 Spartan Prep can be completed online through your SURF account:

 6. Complete the Free Application for Federal Student Aid (FAFSA).

 - Although this is not required, students are encouraged to apply for financial aid in order to supplement education costs that may not be covered by using GI Bill® benefits and/or Tuition Assistance.

 7. Meet with a Veterans Counselor to create an Abbreviated Education Plan*

-- Appointments can be scheduled by visiting the Counseling website and selecting "Chat with General Counseling Specialist or Sign Up for an Express Session."
+- Appointments can be scheduled by visiting the Counseling website and selecting "Connect Live with a Veterans Counseling Specialist or Sign Up for an Express Session."